- Over time, the brain compensates for the chronic inhibition of norepinephrine by producing higher levels of the enzyme that produces the hormone

 LUCEMYRA® is a central alpha-2 adrenergic agonist that binds to receptors in the brain2

-- This reduces the release of norepinephrine and moderates the symptoms of noradrenergic hyperactivity (withdrawal symptoms) that occur when the inhibitory effect of opioids is removed following abrupt opioid discontinuation
+- This reduces the release of norepinephrine and mitigates the symptoms of noradrenergic hyperactivity (withdrawal symptoms) that occur when the inhibitory effect of opioids is removed following abrupt opioid discontinuation

 Watch how LUCEMYRA helps alleviate symptoms of opioid withdrawal